hazymorning/origami/README.md

 # ◪ Origami

 A dashboard built mostly with `paper-buttons-row`.
-This setup is being optimized since several years now and mostly built around loading fast and being easy to use.
+It has pleasant colors, a calm design and tries to be user friendly by showing only what's needed at the moment.

 <br>

 > [!NOTE]
-> This setup is not really beginner friendly, and many approaches are a bit unusual and basically done like that to make sure it loads fast and without any layout shifting. but it is pretty great if you like customizing things, since pretty much anything is possible regarding customization.
+> Some ways to solve things in a Home assistant dashboard add a lag where the "layout builds itself" on initial load, for example jinja templates or card-mod/UIX.
+I don't like that.
+That's why everything here is built around avoiding this, which sometimes leads to unusual solutions.
+If you don't care for this, there's therefore often easier ways to do the same thing.
 <br>

 ## About

 This is my personal home assistant setup and as usual with HA it's an ongoing tinkering project.
-I've tried many different approaches over the years, and I've always gone back to the `paper-buttons-row` card.
+I think it was around corona times when I found `paper-buttons-row`.
 It's perfect.
-Since I've been happily using that setup for a few years with different users and think a few parts are quite good, I decided to document it so others can use it as inspiration.
+No matter which other card I ever tried is as flexible while being as straightforward.
+And it loads pretty much instantly, faster than HA default cards for some weird reason.
+Since I've been happily using that setup for quite a while, I decided to document it so others can use it as inspiration.

 ## Setup